Blockchainia/eterraverse-grant-supplement/Blockchainia_Cards_GDD.md

 TBA

 ### Visuals
 These visuals show the default menus we are developing gameplay on, which will be replaced by hand drawn artwork in future milestones.
+Visuals of initial concept art are provided in the pitch deck linked through the grant application document.

 ![default menu screen](menu.png)